AEA Ombudsperson Frequently Asked Questions

 Do I have to be a victim myself to make a report?

-No. If you have witnessed conduct that you believe to be harassment or discrimination by an AEA member or in the context of an AEA-sponsored event or activity, the AEA encourages you to report such conduct, whether or not the victim makes a report.
+No. If you have witnessed conduct that you believe to be harassment or discrimination by an AEA member or in the context of an AEA-sponsored event or activity, you can make a report to the AEA regarding such conduct as a bystander, whether or not the victim makes a report.
+Individuals also can make a complaint if they feel they have been wrongly accused.

 What sort of complaints can be made in a report?